aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

         self.hook.remove()
 ```

-With weights being the average of gradients on each convolutional filter, when we multiply by the corresponding activations before summing up, we get the CAM for the prediction, as illutrated in _Fig.
+With weights being the average of gradients on each convolutional filter, multiply by the corresponding activations, sum up, and get the CAM for the prediction, as illutrated in _Fig.
 2_.

 ```python
 from PIL import Image